trustgraph-ai/trustgraph/README.md

 - 🪴 **Customizable and Extensible**: Tailor for your data and use cases
 - 🖥️ **Configuration UI**: Build the `YAML` configuration with drop down menus and selectable parameters

-## Get Started
+## Getting Started

-There are two primary ways of interacting with TrustGraph:
+There are four ways of interacting with TrustGraph:

+- **REST API**
+- **Python SDK**
-- TrustGraph CLI
+- **TrustGraph CLI**
-- Configuration UI
+- **Configuration UI**

-The `TrustGraph CLI` installs the commands for interacting with TrustGraph while running.
+The `TrustGraph CLI` installs the commands for interacting with TrustGraph while running along with the Python SDK.
 The `Configuration UI` enables customization of TrustGraph deployments prior to launching.
+The **REST API** can be accessed through port `8088` of the TrustGraph host machine with JSON request and response bodies.

 ### Install the TrustGraph CLI